 YubiKey 5 FIPS Series Features

 NIST classified the YubiKey 5 Series FIPS as “composite authenticators”.
 As such, no device in that series can be taken out of the FIPS-approved mode after initialization without zeroizing the function.
 This means that once the YubiKey is correctly configured, it remains in the correct configuration.
 As long as the crypto officer ensures that the YubiKey 5 Series FIPS devices are correctly configured at initialization, they remain in FIPS-approved mode.
+See Deploying the YubiKey 5 FIPS Series.

 Note

-YubiKey 5 Firmware Support for Cryptographic Module Major Functions
+Supported Cryptographic Module Major Functions

 Cryptographic Functions per Firmware Version